 Greta is known globally for her courage, especially when it comes to matters environment.
 She has fearlessly challenged world leaders to take charge of rectifying the climate change menace and criticized them for their failures.

-Her activism started from her home, when she convinced her parents to make some changes in the lifestyle, in an attempt to reduce their carbon footprint.
+Her activism started from her home, when she convinced her parents to make some changes in the lifestyle used sustainable products from reusable bags to eco-friendly trash bags, and more in an attempt to reduce their carbon footprint.
 Since then, Greta has grown to become one of the famous female environmental activists, even at her young age.

 She has managed to get an audience with world leaders on various occasions, such as: